lvgl/lvgl/docs/libs/gif.rst

    lv_gif_set_src(obj, "S:path/to/example.gif");

 Note that, a file system driver needs to be registered to open images from files.
-Read more about it :ref:`overview/fs/file system [0-1]` or just enable one in ``lv_conf.h`` with ``LV_USE_FS_...``
+Read more about it :ref:`overview/fs/file system` or just enable one in ``lv_conf.h`` with ``LV_USE_FS_...``

 Memory requirements